To grab the Amazon best selling book in Basketball for $2.99, click here.

 Get a free sample of the book

 Still unsure?
 You can read the Introduction chapter of the book by signing up for my email newsletter.
+I’ll also send you my March Madness cheat sheet for filling out your bracket.

 To sign up for this free service, enter your best email and click on “Sign up now!”